Newark Drunk Driving Accident Lawyer

 According to the New Jersey Office of the Attorney General, more than 10,000 people in the United States are killed each year due to alcohol-related traffic crashes.
 Each year, over one million impaired drivers are arrested across the country.
 However, for every drunk driver that is taken off the streets, hundreds more are never caught.
 Many drunk driving accidents are caused by repeat offenders.

-If you were injured in an accident caused by a drunk driver, you should determine your eligibility to seek compensation through a personal injury claim with the help of an experienced car accident lawyer at Jacoby & Meyers, LLP—a firm with proven results.
+If you were injured in an accident caused by a drunk driver, you should determine your eligibility to seek compensation through a personal injury claim with the help of an experienced Newark personal injury lawyer at Jacoby & Meyers, LLP—a firm with proven results.
 Please note that prior results cannot guarantee future outcomes.

 The Dangers of Drinking and Driving

 Alcohol impairment is a contributing factor to more than a quarter of all traffic-related fatalities in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Drunk driving is especially risky for younger drivers, whose inexperience combined with impairment significantly increases the likelihood of getting into an accident.
 While the number of fatalities resulting from drunk driving accidents has decreased in the past couple of decades, impaired driving still results in a death every 48 minutes, an injury every two minutes, and economic impacts to society of $44 billion a year, the National Highway Traffic Safety Administration (NHTSA) notes.

 The economic impacts to society include:

 - Insurance administration

 - Property damage

 When quality of life costs are factored as a loss to society, the price tag for the societal costs of drunk driving jump up to more than $201 billion.
 Some of the other dangers of drinking and driving include:

 - Danger to children.
 More than 200 children died in one recent year from alcohol-related car accidents.